A. J. Ellis: 2010

-After starting the 2010 season in the Minors, Ellis was recalled back up to Los Angeles when teammate Brad Ausmus went on the disabled list.
+After starting the 2010 season in the Minors, Ellis was recalled to Los Angeles when teammate Brad Ausmus went on the disabled list.
 On June 6, Ellis had his first career walk off hit to beat the Braves 6–5 in the 11th.
 He appeared in 44 games with the Dodgers in 2010, hitting .278.

 2011

 Ellis split the 2011 season between the Isotopes and the Dodgers.
 He was in 59 games for Albuquerque, hitting .304 and in 31 games for the Dodgers, hitting .271.
 On August 24, 2011, he hit his first career home run off Jaime García of the St. Louis Cardinals.

 2012

 Ellis became the Dodgers regular starting catcher in 2012.
 He started the season strong, earning praise from Dodger manager Don Mattingly for his ability to work the count and for his high on-base percentage, as well as his solid defense.
 He wound up hitting .270 in 133 games for the Dodgers, with 13 home runs and 52 RBI while leading the team in walks with 65.